SchulzLab/SNEEP/README.md

 >chr2
 TTTGAGACCAT…
 ```
+For the provided examples in the following, please use genome version hg38.

 ## Minimal example:

 To try SNEEP with the minimal required input, make sure you are in the SNEEP folder and run:

 ```
-./src/differentialBindingAffinity_multipleSNPs  examples/JASPAR2020_HUMAN_transfac_P0.txt  examples/SNPs_EFO_0000612_myocardial_infarction.bed <path-to-genome-file>
+./src/differentialBindingAffinity_multipleSNPs examples/combined_Jaspar2022_Hocomoco_Kellis_human_transfac.txt  examples/SNPs_EFO_0000612_myocardial_infarction.bed  <path-to-genome-file>
 ```
 Per default the result is stored in the directory ‘SNEEP_output’.
+The file ‘result.txt’ in the SNEEP output directory contains the predicted rSNPs.
 For more details about the result files, see Section [Detailed explanation of the output files](Detailed-explanation-of-the-output-files).
 The run takes about 2 to 3 minutes.

 ## Optional input parameters